RUCAIBox/TextBox/README.md

 TextBox supports to train models with multiple GPUs and FP16 method based on `accelerate`.
 Configurate and test (not always necessary) [accelerate](https://github.com/huggingface/accelerate) with `accelerate config` and `accelerate test` in shell ([example](asset/accelerate.md)).

 Once running `accelerate config`, you can run code in the same configuration without setting config again.
-If you want to change the configuration of `accelerate`, just re-run `accelerate config` to reset the configuration.
-If you don't want to use `accelerate`, run code using `python` command as .
+To change the configuration of `accelerate`, just re-run `accelerate config` to reset the configuration.
+If you don't want to use `accelerate`, run code using `python` command as.

 To accelerate multi-gpu training with `accelerate`, run the script below.
 Note that the main process of `accelerate` listen to port `main_process_port`.
 If you run multiple TextBox instances on a single machine with FSDP (Fully Sharded Data Parallel) enabled, please manually set to a different port.